rcy1314/some-stars/README.md

 *   [avatsav/linkding-apps](https://github.com/avatsav/linkding-apps) - \[WIP] Native apps for Linkding self-hosted bookmark service

 *   [gyakkun/qq-mht2html](https://github.com/gyakkun/qq-mht2html) - 转换QQ导出的MHT文件到HTML和图片文件, 支持按日期、行数自动分页, 支持多线程, 支持150G+文件

-## Jupyter Notebook

-*   [Conchylicultor/automations](https://github.com/Conchylicultor/automations) - Automated scripts for APIs

-*   [dmarx/video-killed-the-radio-star](https://github.com/dmarx/video-killed-the-radio-star) - Notebook and tools for end-to-end automation of music video production with generative AI

-*   [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
-The solution offers an industry leading WebUI, supports terminal use through a CLI, and serves as the foundation for multiple commercial products.

-*   [Sahilvohra58/ai-subtitle-video-editor](https://github.com/Sahilvohra58/ai-subtitle-video-editor) - A complete microservice that takes a video from the user, generates its subtitles, asks the user to edit them and reproduces the video with those subtitles as the part of the video.

-*   [Baiyuetribe/paper2gui](https://github.com/Baiyuetribe/paper2gui) - Convert AI papers to GUI，Make it easy and convenient for everyone to use artificial intelligence technology。让每个人都简单方便的使用前沿人工智能技术

 ## Shell